QuantaAlpha/ICLR_blogpost/_posts/2026-04-27-economic-agents.md

 Everything is orchestrated by a **Managed Compute & Prompt (MCP) service**, which coordinates reads and writes and provides an interface to the agent.

 ### Resource Taxonomy and Marginal Valuation
-Data are *non-fungible* assets whose worth is governed by their *quality* rather than sheer volume <d-cite key=" moon-etal-2025-limacost,yanggmvaluator,zhang2025fairshare"></d-cite>.
+Data are *non-fungible* assets whose worth is governed by their *quality* rather than sheer volume <d-cite key="moon-etal-2025-limacost,yanggmvaluator,zhang2025fairshare"></d-cite>.
 We track four economically distinct subclasses:
 1.  **Expert Time** – manually crafted demonstrations, ratings, or critiques by domain specialists.
 2.  **Live-Environment Experience** – interaction traces collected during real production usage.
 3.  **Inference Data Stream** – prompts and completions logged on-the-fly at inference time.